 Most companies, like Klarna, strive for growth.
 The challenge, of course, is knowing which strategies will be most successful for your company and how to effectively execute on that plan.

 So how do you execute a successful business growth strategy?
 Let’s look at the most critical elements.

 Conduct market research

-No matter what growth strategy you choose, the starting place is research.
-Market research gives you insight into both your current customers, as well as potential new business from untapped markets.
-It will help you determine trends, growth opportunities, and potential barriers to entry that could limit your success in a new market.
+No matter which growth strategies you implement, start with market research.
+Research gives you insight into your current customers as well as potential new business from untapped markets.
+This step reveals trends, growth opportunities, and potential barriers to entry that could limit your success in a new market.

-Audience research will help you understand not only your current market, but also future potential new audience segments that could benefit from your offerings.
-This knowledge can reveal their buying behavior and product preferences.
-You can also uncover the channels they use most frequently, which then helps to shape your customer acquisition efforts.
+Audience research helps you tap into new areas of your current market, as well as new audience segments that could benefit from your offerings.
+You’ll uncover valuable insights about buying behavior and product preferences in addition to the channels they use most frequently.
+Use this data to inform your customer acquisition efforts and broader marketing strategy.

-And finally, keyword research gives you insight into how your audience is thinking.
-It reveals what your existing and potential customers are searching for as they move through the customer journey.
-You can use the data from keyword research to create a content strategy, identify topics they care about, and craft the right experience for each customer touch point along the journey.
+Finally, keyword research helps you understand how your audience thinks.
+It reveals what your existing and potential customers search for as they move through the customer journey.
+You can use the data from keyword research to create a content strategy, identify topics they care about, and craft the right experience for each customer touchpoint along the journey.